bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 05:38 PM CT, May 17</p>
+<p class="updated_time"> Latest data: 06:10 PM CT, May 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 84°, which is 10° **warmer** than yesterday.
-Tomorrow is expected to be 5° *colder* than today.
+Tomorrow is expected to be 4° *colder* than today.

 Currently:

-- 83°
+- 82°
-- Windy
+- Windy and Mostly Clear
-- 56% humidity
+- 63% humidity
-- 19 mph wind
+- 17 mph wind
-- 0% cloud cover
+- 22% cloud cover
-- 49 AQI 🟩
+- 52 AQI 🟨
 - 0.37 inches of rain expected in the next 48 hours